hands holding sea salt

 2. Detoxification, Healing, and Chronic Illness

-Aspect MM-Informed / Mediterranean-Modified Carnivore Diet
+Aspect Whole-Food / Mediterranean-Modified Carnivore Diet

 Detox Support Provides antioxidants, minerals, and hydration Minimal support for detox pathways